 This will add five to seven days (seven to ten days if you’re in Puerto Rico) to the time you receive your response.
 If time is critical, you may also want to file your claim through their website.

 Disputing Multiple Errors

-In addition, if you find multiple errors with your TransUnion credit report, you may have to file separate claims.
-Instances where multiple claims are required are usually made when errors are discovered by different reporting companies.
+In addition, if you find multiple errors with your TransUnion credit report, you may have to file separate disputes

 If, for example, your bank reports two instances of you being late for the same credit card, then you have to fill out just one report.
-However, if you have two late payments from two completely different credit cards you will need to file two completely different complaints.
+However, if you have two late payments from two completely different credit cards you will need to dispute each of them individually.

 Follow-up with TransUnion

 Once you file a dispute on your TransUnion credit report they have 30 days to resolve the complaint.
 If you’ve provided documentation proving your case, contacted the offending company, and filled out all the necessary forms, then your case will hopefully be resolved in your favor.

 If that is not the case, TransUnion will let you add a 100-word statement to your report as a rebuttal.
 This information, while may prove useful to potential creditors, landlords, or employers, is completely public.